kathleenfwang/PayPal-Node-Practice/README.md

 # PayPal-Node-Practice

-Practice app using PayPal's Node SDK to purchase a mock item.
+Node.js app using PayPal's Node SDK to purchase a mock item while utilizing form request.

 ### Clone or download this repository